fssa-batch3/denny.david__web_project/README.md

         3. Click the "Log in" button.
     - Expected Result:
         - The user is redirected to the home page.

- ### View course ( completed :white_check_mark:)
+ ### View beginner course ( completed :white_check_mark:)
 - Scenario 1: Successfully view course
     - Steps:
         1. Login in as a user
         2. Click "Get started" button to view course
+        3. Click beginner level to learn beginner course
         3. View the list of available course.
     - Expected Result:
         - The user can view the list of available course.

- ### View course ( completed :white_check_mark:)
+ ### View intermediate course ( completed :white_check_mark:)
 - Scenario 1: Successfully view course
     - Steps:
         1. Login in as a user
         2. Click "Get started" button to view course
-        3. Click which level you want to learn like beginner or intermediate
+        3. Click intermediate level to learn intermediate course
         3. View the list of available course.
     - Expected Result:
         - The user can view the list of available course.

+###  View Profile ( completed ✅ )
+-Scenario 1: Successfully the user can view his profile
+  -Steps:
+        1.After Log in as a learner.He can view his profile.
+        2.Navigate to the profile page by clicking the "profile" button -Expected Result:
+        The user can view profile
+###  Edit Profile ( completed ✅ )
+-Scenario 1: Successfully Edit profile
+  -Steps:
+        1.The user can edit his profile
+        2.Navigate to the profile page by clicking "profile" button 3.Click "Edit" button to edit
+   -Expected Result:
+        The user can edit his profile
+ ###  Delete Profile ( completed ✅ )
+ -Scenario 1: Successfully Edit profile
+  -Steps:
+        1.Log in as a learner.
+        2.Navigate to the profile page by clicking "profile" button 3.Click "Delete" button to delete
+   -Expected Result:
+        The user can delete profile